This Remuneration Report details the company's compensation policy for executive directors, executive committee members and non-executive directors.

 Other than in the case of termination for cause, the company may terminate the executive directors' service contracts by making payment in lieu of notice equal to the value of the base salary plus benefits which they would have received during the notice period.

 Executive directors are required to retire from the company at the age of 63.
 The retirement age of executive committee members is generally between 63 and 65 years, and differs by region.

 Choice of performance measures and approach to target setting

 The table below shows the metrics for 2019, why they were chosen and how targets are set.

 |EBITDA||50||A key indicator of the underlying profit performance of the group, reflecting both revenues and costs.
 Aligns closely with our strategic goals of achieving cost advantages and growth.
 More efficient water, energy and raw material usage is also encouraged.||Targets and ranges are set each year by the board taking account of required progress towards strategic goals, and the prevailing market conditions.|

-A key indicator of accounts payable, accounts receivable and stock levels.
+A key indicator of accounts payable, accounts receivable, cash management and stock levels.

 Achieving optimum working capital levels in the business requires efficient use of resources throughout the supply chain and influences cash management, a key pillar of our strategy.